Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 Fall is one of the most beautiful times of the year.
 I don't even have to travel very far to see the colourful autumn foliage.
 Close to my place are wooded areas and parks with many trees.
 I love to go to these spots to take photos of the fall colours.
 In this photo essay, you will find images of fall in my neighbourhood in Kingston, Ontario.

 This photo was taken in a wooded area right beside a small park in my neighbourhood.
 It was captured in October, around the early part of fall.
-As you can see the leaves are just turning yellow.
+As you can see, the leaves are just turning yellow.

 What I love about this photo is the backlighting that illuminates the yellow and green leaves.
-It creates this lovely, and soft coloured light.
+It creates this lovely and soft coloured light.

 I also like the vertical lines the trees impart onto the photo.
 These lines draw your eyes from the top of the photo to the bottom or vice versa.

 This photo is somewhat unique in that it's a landscape photo but with swallow depth of field.
 I've broken the rule of using deep depth of field in a landscape here.
 You can see that the tree trunks in the foreground is in sharp focus.
 Everything else is out of focus.
-It's certainly different not to use deep of field in a landscape.
+It's certainly different not to use depth of field in a landscape.
 I think the photo still looks interesting.

 I believe these leaves belong to a panicle dogwood shrub, but I am not 100% certain.
 They were found in a wooded area behind my place.
 The photo was taken in early fall around October.
 You can see that the colours in the leaves are in transition.
-Half is green, and half has changed to purple.
+Half is green and half has changed to purple.
 I was drawn to the bicoloured leaves and thought they looked fascinating and unique.

 I took this photo of sumac leaves in the same area I found the bicoloured leaves.
 This particular sumac had already changed colours.
 I love the yellow and orange colours of these leaves.
 They represent the fall colours very well.